Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

-where the flow amplitude $v_n$ and the symmetry plane angle $\Psi_n$ are two independent degrees of freedom to quantify anisotropic flow~\cite{Voloshin:1994mz}.
+where the flow amplitude $v_n$ and the symmetry plane angle $\Psi_n$ designate the magnitude and orientation of the $n$th order anisotropic flow~\cite{Voloshin:1994mz}.
 Experimental challenges of measuring these anisotropic flow observables are overcome with the development of multiparticle azimuthal correlations~\cite{Wang:1991qh,Jiang:1992bw,Borghini:2001vi,Bilandzic:2010jr,Bilandzic:2013kga}.
-A great deal of additional information can be extracted from correlations between different flow amplitudes or different symmetry planes, or from observables which are sensitive to their intercorrelations~\cite{Niemi:2012aj,Aad:2014fla,Jia:2014jca,Aad:2015lwa,Qian:2016pau}.
+A great deal of additional information can be extracted from correlations between different flow amplitudes and/or different symmetry planes~\cite{Niemi:2012aj,Aad:2014fla,Jia:2014jca,Aad:2015lwa,Qian:2016pau}.

-The multiparticle observables which quantify the correlations between event-by-event fluctuations of two different flow amplitudes, the \textit{Symmetric Cumulants}~(SC), were studied in Refs.~\cite{Bilandzic:2013kga,ALICE:2016kpq}.
-That initial analysis focused only on the centrality dependence of correlations between lower order amplitudes using SC$(k,l) \equiv \langle v_k^2 v_l^2\rangle - \langle v_k^2\rangle\langle v_l^2\rangle$, where the angular brackets denote an average over all events.
-It was later extended to higher orders (up to $5^{\mathrm{th}}$ order) as well as to the transverse momentum ($p_{\rm T}$) dependence of correlations for the lower order amplitudes in Ref.~\cite{Acharya:2017gsw}.
-These results revealed that correlations among different flow magnitudes depend on harmonic orders as well as the collision centrality, while showing moderate $p_{\rm T}$ dependence in semicentral collisions.
-It was found that the different SC($k,l$) observables have different sensitivities to the initial conditions of a heavy-ion collision and the properties of the created system, while providing discriminating power in separating the effects of $\eta/s$ from the initial conditions in the final state particle anisotropies.
-In addition, the SC observables exhibit a better sensitivity to the temperature dependence $\eta/s(T)$ than the individual flow amplitudes, which are sensitive only to the average values $\left<\eta/s\right>$~\cite{Niemi:2015qia,ALICE:2016kpq}.
+The correlations between event-by-event fluctuations of two different flow amplitudes were quantified with the \textit{Symmetric Cumulants}~(SC) observables~\cite{Bilandzic:2013kga,ALICE:2016kpq}, defined by SC$(k,l) \equiv \langle v_k^2 v_l^2\rangle - \langle v_k^2\rangle\langle v_l^2\rangle$, with the angular brackets denoting an average over all events.
+The measurements of their centrality and transverse momentum ($p_{\rm T}$) dependences revealed that correlations among different flow magnitudes depend on harmonic orders as well as the collision centrality, while showing moderate $p_{\rm T}$ dependence in semicentral collisions.
+The results in Refs.~\cite{Bilandzic:2013kga,ALICE:2016kpq} showed that the different SC($k,l$) observables have different sensitivities to the initial conditions of a heavy-ion collision and properties of the created system, and can therefore help in separating the effects of $\eta/s$ in the final state anisotropies from the contributions originating in the initial state.
+Furthermore, it was demonstrated that the SC observables are more sensitive to the temperature dependence $\eta/s(T)$ than the individual flow amplitudes, which are sensitive only to the average values $\left<\eta/s\right>$~\cite{Niemi:2015qia,ALICE:2016kpq}.